Geoportail-Luxembourg/luxembourg-geoportail/README.md

 VITE_VECTORTILES_URL="https://vectortiles-staging.geoportail.lu"
 ```

+💡 For more info about styling, see `src/composables/mvt-styles/README.md`

 ### Use components, services, stores, composables

 To use components, services, stores or composables in you application, all these should explicitely exported in the lib.